bitplane/ideas/2023/draft-turing-machine-consciousness.md

-Can AI be conscious?
+Can software be conscious?
 ================================================================================

-No.
+No. Why would logic gates in silicon feel like anything other than electrified silicon?

 The odds
 --------------------------------------------------------------------------------